rohanphillips/watersportscentral_react_redux/README.md

 ## Initializing WaterSportsCentral Frontend

 1. Navigate to the frontend folder - cd frontend
-2. Start development server - yard start
+2. Start development server - yarn start

 ## Contributors

 Thanks to the following people who have contributed to this project:

 * [@rohanphillips](https://github.com/rohanphillips) 📖

-You might want to consider using something like the [All Contributors](https://github.com/all-contributors/all-contributors) specification and its [emoji key](https://allcontributors.org/docs/en/emoji-key).

 ## Contact